 - Jitter - the variation in the delay of received packets

 - Avg.
-Loss - the average amount of packet loss, that is the percentage of packets that fail to arrive at their definition
+Loss - the average amount of packet loss, that is the percentage of packets that fail to arrive at their destination

 - Max Loss - the max amount of packet loss, that is the max percentage of packets that fail to arrive at their destination